nariaki3551/flopt/docs/tutorial/nlp.rst

   b = Variable(name='b', 1, 2, 'Continuous')
   c = Variable(name='c', 1, 3, 'Continuous')

-If we want to set initial value into each variable, we use `iniValue` option.
+If we want to set an initial value into each variable, we use `iniValue` option.

 .. code-block:: python